DigitalGeographyLab/Finger-geoparser/README.md

 The geocoder currently simply queries the [GeoNames](https://www.geonames.org/) gazetteer using the Python library [Geocoder](https://geocoder.readthedocs.io/) and outputs coordinate points, if matches are found.
 I plan to expand this functionality in the future.

 ### Data model
 Currently, the program accepts strings or lists of strings as input.
-The input is assumed to be in Finnish and preprocessed to sufficiently segmented to short-ish pieces (so that the input isn't for example a whole book chapter as a string).
+The input is assumed to be in Finnish and segmented to short-ish pieces (so that the input isn't for example a whole book chapter as a string).

 Most users will want to use the _geoparser_ module, as it wraps geoparsing pipeline and functions under a simple principle: text in, results out.
 [See below for an example](#usage-example).
 The output of the process is a [_Pandas dataframe_](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) with the following columns: